philcryer/dotfiles/README.md

 dotty
 =====

-These are my working dotfiles and configurations for profile, ssh, bash, zsh, git, vim and now [i3](http://i3wm.org/) (a minimal and fast Linux window manager).
-You don't need to use all of these to use these configs, but I do, and I like to be transparent, so they're all here.
+These are my working dotfiles and configurations for *nix consoles.
+I built this repo to standarize my configs across any host I work on, plus I like to be transparent

+so they're all here.
 A handy install file will popuplate your home dir, also [sbusso/zprezto](https://github.com/sbusso/zprezto) will be installed and setup with a basic config.

+ssh, bash, zsh, git, vim and now [i3](http://i3wm.org/) (a minimal and fast Linux window manager).

+The installation of my `dotty` files is now automated through [philcryer/basejump](https://github.com/philcryer/basejump), see the [README.md](https://github.com/philcryer/basejump/README.md) for directions and usage.

+I'm working in some nice `.osx` defaults thanks to the repo [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles)

 ## usage